umass-gis/workshops/content/basics-qgis/tutorial.md

 You can adjust the transparency of the layer by expanding `Layer Rendering` in the Symbology window, then adjusting the `Opacity` slider.
 0% is totally transparent, and 100% is totally opaque.
 {: .note}

-Finally, remove `all other values` by highlightint it and clicking the red minus icon, then click `OK`.
+Finally, remove `all other values` by highlighting it and clicking the red minus icon, then click `OK`.

 ![Symbology window for the HOLC shapefile layer](media/tutorial_3_holctable.png "Symbology window")